stakater/kubestackplus-docs/content/for-delivery-engineers/explanation/secrets.md

 **Stored in:** Keeper

-## nexus-docker-auth
+## nexus-docker-config

-**Purpose:** nexus-docker-auth secret is used in CI pipeline to push and pull docker images from private nexus registry hosted on the cluster.
+**Purpose:** nexus-docker-config secret is used in CI pipeline to push and pull container images from private nexus registry hosted on the cluster.
 This secret contains credentials for a machine-user to login into the registry.

 **Owner:** Stakater